Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Alternative models

-The third and fourth lines in Supplement \ref{supp_eq:alt_model_covariates} resemble the probability of observing model component \cref{eq:model_probobs} but the latent factors are substituted by the covariates.
-The latent factors are also substituted by covariates in the linear predictor of the interaction model (second line).
-The model linking the observed interaction matrix $\bm A$ to the true interaction matrix $\bm L$ (first line) is the same between this model and the one in \cref{sec:model}.
-If the covariates include missing values, we extend Supplement \ref{supp_eq:alt_model_covariates} to specify $E[\covB_{im}] = \mu_m$ and $E[\covP_{jl}] = \mu_l$.
+The specification in the second and third line of \cref{supp_eq:alt_model_covariates} resembles that of the probability of detection in \cref{eq:model_probobs}, but the latent factors are substituted by the covariates.
+The latent factors are also substituted by covariates in the linear predictor of the interaction model (first line).
+If the covariates include missing values, we extend \cref{supp_eq:alt_model_covariates} to specify $E[\covB_{im}] = \mu_m$ and $E[\covP_{jl}] = \mu_l$.
 If the covariate is continuous, we assume it is normally distributed with variance $\ssq_m$ and $\ssq_l$ respectively.
 Doing so allows us to impute missing covariate values.
 We assume normal and inverse gamma prior distributions on coefficients and variance terms.